ravirajchilka/ESP32-IDF/README.md

-# Embedded Systems with ESP32-IDF
+# What's Embedded Systems ?
-Embedded Systems is an important skillset for Electronics Engineers.
-There are various types of microcontrollers and Single Board Computers avaialable in the market.
-The ESP32 is based on a dual cores SoC built for IoT based embedded systems applications.
-ESP32 is cheap and widely used in industrial IoT applications
+Embedded Systems design is an important skillset for Electronics Engineers.
+There are 2 ways to design and develop Embedded Systems one is by using small computers like microcontrollers or SBCs(Singl Board Computers) which generally requires knowledge of RTOS or Linux OS.
+Another way of doing it by building entire hardware with CMOS logic gates which needs knowledge of Hardware Description Languges like VHDL,Verilog or SystemVerilog.